 You’ve finally decided to take that trip you’ve been dreaming about for years.
 You’ve chosen a destination and read all about it in a guidebook or online.
 But how much will this trip cost?
 How much money do you need for daily expenses while you’re traveling?
 When can you afford to go on this vacation?
 Travel expenses can vary greatly depending on how you like to travel, so it’s important to make a travel budget early on.

-Budget for major transportation
+Make a budget for major transportation

 You need to get to your vacation destination, and unless you’re just driving a few hours away from home, this will probably be a big part of your budget.
 In my example at the bottom of the post, you can see that airfare accounted for nearly half of the travel budget.
 Start your research here to get an estimate for what this will cost.